bonitasoft/bonita-doc/md/widgets.md

 You can add a little padding between the modal container content and its borders by typing `modal-body` in the CSS classes property.
 For a more structured content, you can add different plain containers inside the modal container, and specify any of the following `CSS classes` for each container, depending on its location in the modal:

-* modal-header, which creates a horizontal line underneath the element
+- modal-header, which creates a horizontal line underneath the element
-* modal-body
+- modal-body
-* modal-footer, which creates a horizontal line on top of the element
+- modal-footer, which creates a horizontal line on top of the element

 A modal container cannot be located in another container.
-We recommend to drop all modal containers at the bottom of the whiteboard, for clarity.
+We recommend dropping all modal containers at the bottom of the whiteboard, for clarity.
 To embed a pop-in into another pop-in at runtime, drop the first modal container at the bottom, drop the second modal container below the first one, and drop the button that opens the second pop-in within the first modal container.

 ## Input widgets

 Use an input widget to enable a user to provide input.
 In addition to the general widget properties, all input widgets have the following:

-* A Required property which prevents button from being clicked when put inside a form container
+- A Required property which prevents button from being clicked when put inside a form container
-* A Read-only/disabled property which prevents the user from modifying the value
+- A Read-only/disabled property which prevents the user from modifying the value
-* A Label (which can be hidden)
+- A Label (which can be hidden)
-* A property to specify whether input is mandatory
+- A property to specify whether input is mandatory
-* A Value property that is used to capture the value entered by the user.
+- A Value property that is used to capture the value entered by the user.

 The sections below describe the available input widgets.